muratcangencturk/prompter/README.md

 ## Attributions

 Prompter uses [TailwindCSS](https://tailwindcss.com/) and [Lucide](https://lucide.dev/) under their respective open source licenses.
-Their local copies—`tailwind.js` and `lucide.min.js`—are bundled in this repository for reliability.
+The `lucide.min.js` script is bundled in this repository for reliability.
 See the [TailwindCSS MIT license](https://github.com/tailwindlabs/tailwindcss/blob/master/LICENSE) and the [Lucide ISC license](https://github.com/lucide-icons/lucide/blob/main/LICENSE) for details.

 ## Disclaimer